Elsecar

 Elsecar (/ˈɛlsᵻkɑːr/, /ˈɛlsᵻkər/) is a village in the Metropolitan Borough of Barnsley in South Yorkshire, England.
 It is near to Jump and Wentworth, it is also 2 mi south of Hoyland, 6 mi south of Barnsley and 8 mi north-east of Sheffield.
 Elsecar falls within the Barnsley Metropolitan Borough Ward of Hoyland Milton.

 Elsecar is unique as a name.
 It is thought to derive from the Old English personal name of Aelfsige (mentioned in Cartulary of Nostell Priory, 1259–66) and the Old Norse word kjarr, denoting a marsh or brushwood.

 From the late 18th century, Elsecar was transformed into an 'industrial estate village' for nearby Wentworth Woodhouse, with multiple collieries and two major ironworks.
 It is seen as one of the UK's first model villages and a precursor to Saltaire.

 A 1795 Newcomen steam engine at the Elsecar New Colliery is the oldest steam engine still in situ, anywhere in the world.

-The village now attracts over 500,000 visitors each year, to its heritage centre, historic sites and award-winning park.